 Funding for training to teach physics

 If you’re successful in your application to teach physics, you could be eligible for the highest band of training bursaries.
-These are tax-free and can be as much as £25,000 – the equivalent of a pre-tax and national insurance salary of more than £30,000.
-The Institute of Physics also offers academically and professionally prestigious scholarships for trainee teachers with top degrees.
+These are tax-free and can be as much as £30,000 – alternatively you could earn a salary while you train on School Direct (salaried) or with Teach First.

 About the Institute of Physics scholarships